Arkansas Abortion-Inducing Drug Safety Act (HB 1394)

 In addition, the physician who contracts to handle emergencies is required to have active admitting privileges and gynecological/surgical privileges at a hospital designated to handle any emergencies associated with the use or ingestion of the abortion-inducing drug.

-Every pregnant woman who is prescribed abortion-inducing drugs would have to receive the name and phone number of the contracted physician and the hospital at which that physician maintains admitting privileges and which can handle any emergencies.
+Every pregnant person who is prescribed abortion-inducing drugs would have to receive the name and phone number of the contracted physician and the hospital at which that physician maintains admitting privileges and which can handle any emergencies.

 The bill requires physicians to report adverse events after a medication abortion to the FDA through the MedWatch Reporting System and to the Arkansas State Medical Board not later than three days following the physician’s knowledge of the adverse event third day after the date the physician learns of the occurrence.